johnwschmid/Profile/README.md

 Amorphous Music

-This is a music blog I created as a sample application to showcase my ability to utilize fullstack development to create a fully-functional rails app with: solid mvc architecture, RESTful routing, database integration, user authentication, mailing capability.
+This is a music blog I created as a sample application to showcase my capabiliies as a fullstack developer to create a rails app with: sound mvc architecture, depolyment via Heroku, user authentication, functional mailing, comment threads, database integration (postgreSQL), and more to come.

-In progress: API integration, utilization of rails 5's reactJS modules and deployment via AWS.

-Too much more functionality and it would very much surpass being a simple music blog.
-See resume and other github repo's for more info.
+In progress: ReactJS components and API integration